keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 </section><section data-markdown>
 #### Fallacies of Relevance

-- **Ad Populum (Appeal to the People**,
+- **Ad Populum (Appeal to the People)**,
+* This one has a lot of names!
-* Appeal to Majority, Ad Numerum, Appeal to the Gallery, Appeal to the Masses, Argument from Popularity, Argumentum ad Populum, Common Practice, Mob Appeal, Past Practice, Peer Pressure, and Traditional Wisdom.)
+* Appeal to Majority, Ad Numerum, Appeal to the Gallery, Appeal to the Masses, Argument from Popularity, Argumentum ad Populum, Common Practice, Mob Appeal, Past Practice, Peer Pressure, and Traditional Wisdom.